 Networks are everywhere and yet it’s still a very abstract concept.
 Together with our colleagues from Transnomia Institute we put together a special workshop that offers a very tangible experience of networks to the participants.
 As a result, they get intuitive and embodied knowledge of various network structures and learn to extend their social skills beyond the common patterns and codes of behavior.

 Polysingularity is a practice of maintaining several dynamic singularities at once.
 Within social context this implies the existence of several communities, which are segregated enough to operate independently from one another, but are sufficiently integrated in order to be able to synchronize on the global level.
 Together with specialists from Transnomia Institute we developed a social experiment that allows participants to experience polysingularity in a protected social setting.

 Doing a Research?Grab a bookmarklet from InfraNodus and visualize your text highlights as a graph to discover new connections.

-Explore Nodus Labs:activism analysis ANT art blogs business cognition community diffusion education facebook gephi gestalt google health infranodus interfaces internet interviews learning marketing meaning narrative negotiation networks organization people philosophy politics polysingularity products psychology publications research rhetorics SEO sociology software synchronization technology text TNA video visualization writing
+Explore Nodus Labs:activism analysis ANT art body business cognition community diffusion education facebook gephi gestalt google infranodus interfaces internet interviews learning marketing meaning narrative negotiation networks organization people philosophy politics polysingularity products psychology publications research rhetorics SEO sociology software synchronization technology text TNA video visualization workshop writing

 Connect on Twitter: